Advanced TV: A Cost-Effective Approach to Super Bowl Ads

 For brands with widespread name recognition and huge advertising budgets, the decision to advertise at this particular event can be a no-brainer.
 Brands promote their products during the game to take advantage of the massive viewership that allows them to market to millions of viewers at one time.
 It’s an opportunity to flex their muscles and boost brand awareness, image, and consideration with a one-of-a-kind story that will undoubtedly be talked about for days or weeks past the big game.

 However, there are not many companies and advertising agencies that can afford such a large expenditure.
 After all, $5 million is just the starting point for an ad during Super Bowl.
 Outside of the price to reserve ad space with the network, the cost for creative development, production, talent, teaser trailer, and more, can make the price of a Super Bowl ad skyrocket.
-While Linear TV has been critical to the success of the Super Bowl’s growing popularity since it first televised in 1967, Advanced TV has emerged as a disruptive force.
+While Linear TV has been critical to the success of the Super Bowl’s growing popularity since it first televised in 1967, Advanced TV has recently emerged as a disruptive force.

 Forward-thinking marketers and media professionals are now exploring Advanced TV and its benefits as an alternative to Linear.
 Here are 4 leading benefits: